Working together in research, teaching and employer branding

 Cooperations with Study Programs

-Our Study Programs cover the two areas of communication and management with 18 Bachelor’s and Master’s degree programs as well as continuing education programs like the International MBA in Management & Communications.
+Our Study Programs cover the two areas of communication and management with practice-oriented Bachelor’s and Master’s degree programs as well as continuing education programs.
 In this way, corporate partners have the opportunity to communicate with students.

 The spectrum of possible cooperation stretches from business field projects, to the support and awarding of theses, to joint events.
 In this way, corporate partners are afforded a variety of ways to position themselves within FHWien der WKW.